CameronMoreira/translytic/README.md

    npm run dev
    ```

    The backend server will run on `http://localhost:5173`.
+Make sure to run this on an incogneto/private window.

 ---